If you're one of the millions of people in the US suffering from constipation, you may be at risk for chronic kidney disease (CKD).

 Constipation is a common digestive issue that affects over 42 million Americans and has been linked to a 13% higher risk of developing CKD.
 This is because gut health is closely tied to kidney health, as uremic toxins associated with CKD can originate in gut bacteria.

 Long-term constipation can have negative effects on your overall health and well-being.
 It can lead to complications such as hemorrhoids, fecal impaction, and anal fissures.
-Additionally, if left untreated or managed improperly, it can increase your risk of other medical issues such as cardiovascular risks.
+Additionally, if left untreated or managed improperly, it can increase your risk of other medical issues such as cardiovascular risks (exercise for healthy heart).

 However, there are non-pharmacological strategies you can employ to prevent and treat constipation in CKD patients, including maintaining a balanced diet rich in fiber and staying hydrated.